conorlolynch/Cold_Waters-Contact-Classifier/README.md

 ## Getting Started

-Make sure to run the game in full screen at 1920 x 1080p resolution.
+Make sure to run the game in windowed mode at 1920 x 1080p resolution.
 Also make sure that hud scale is set to 1.5 so that numbers on screen can be read easier

 After that just run the auto_contact_classifier.py file and watch as the algorithm classifies submerged contacts.